Gill Schor is the publisher of Sports History Magazine, a unique publication that features engaging articles related to sports history.

 Team Owners Were Focused on Increasing Gate Receipts

-But for baseball team owners, gate receipts at the ballpark was the main goal.
+But for baseball team owners, gate receipts at the ballpark were the main goal.
 They were looking for more excitement on the field to draw in the crowds.
-There were other reasons cited to discontinue the spitball: it was unsanitary, hard to control, difficult to field, stressful on a pitcher’s arm, and even too dangerous.
+There were other reasons cited to discontinue the spitball: It was unsanitary, hard to control, difficult to field, stressful on a pitcher’s arm, and even too dangerous.

 But these points were either minor, or simply rejected.
 The main argument for eliminating the freak deliveries was to inject more dynamism into a hit-and-run sport that was dominated by small ball tactics.

 The Death of Ray Chapman (Not Actually Spitball-Related)